upiq/uu.task/README.rst

 Similar Add-ons
 ---------------

 ``uu.task`` is inspired by (and in some cases built on top of) other similar add-ons.
-Here is a brief comparison of each.
+Here is a list and brief comparison of each.

 +--------------------------------------+---------------------------------------+---------------------------------------+---------------------------------------+
 |                                      |                                       |                                       |                                       |